Find your electricity supplier using the Meter Point Administration Service (MPAS)

-When comparing energy quotes, it’s important to know who your current supplier is so we can return the most accurate results to help you find the best deal and cut the cost of your annual gas and electricity bills.
+When you switch energy supplier, it’s important to know who your current supplier is so we can return the most accurate quote results and help you find the best deal to cut the cost of your annual gas and electricity bills.

-To find out who your electricity supplier is, check out the table below.
+To find out who your electricity supplier is, check out the table below which shows the national database of electricity suppliers.
 The phone numbers for all the regional distributors in the UK are provided, and lines usually open during normal office hours.

 |Region & Distributor||Telephone number|

 |East and West Midlands Central Networks||0845 603 0618|

 |London EDF Energy||0845 600 0102|